usmanr149/urmlblog/_posts/2020-10-1-stock-movement-prediction.md

 # Gradient Boosted Regression
 After trying a couple of different algorithms, I found that the gradient boosted regression (gbr) performs the best.
 In this section I will cover how to optimized the gbr algorithm.
-Firstly, use random search cross validation to narrow down the range of combinations of parameters where we need to optimize.
+Firstly, use random search to narrow down the range of combinations of gbr parameters that need to be optimize.

 ```python
 import numpy as np